 Save the date!
-The stage is set for 2016 Marin County Volunteer Fair: April 2, 2016 at The Buck Institute
+The stage is set for the 2016 County of Marin Volunteer Fair: April 2, 2016 at The Buck Institute

 Hundreds of passionate volunteers turned out for the 1st annual Marin County Volunteer Fair on April 11, 2015.
 CVNL, Department of Health and Human Services, The County of Marin, and The Buck Institute for Research on Aging partnered to bring the first volunteer-focused event of its kind to Marin.
 “We have to do this again next year” was the universal comment from everyone who participated.
 Mark your calendar for the 2016 event.